harvardinformatics/intro-r/R-workshop-Part2.md

 ### Using `group_by()` with `summarize()`

 In most data sets, summarizing across all observations (rows) may not be particularly informative, because what one usually wants to do is to get information specific to different groups of observations, e.g. those in different habitats, exposed to different experimental treatments, etc. Thus, in most circumstances one will want to define those groups for a tibble.
-One can do this using the `group_by()` function, which takes as it's first argument the name of the data frame, and the following arguments are variables to group by; these can then be followed by other keyword arguments).
+One can do this using the `group_by()` function, which takes as it's first argument the name of the data frame, and the following arguments are variables to group by; these can then be followed by other keyword arguments.
 An obvious grouping for the *penguins* tibble is species.

 > To obtain this grouping, run the command block below: